oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 modeling and the application of JADN.
 The example IMs are:

  - A digital music library: an example of top-down analysis to develop an IM
- - An IP version 4 packet header: an example of developing an IM from a well-defined data structure
+ - The IP version 4 packet header: an example of developing an IM from a well-defined data structure
  - A university with classes and people (teachers and students): an example to illustrate the relationship among the available JADN representations described in [Section 3.1.3](#313-jadn-representations)
  - A calendar event model: an example of developing a JADN model from an existing JSON schema
- - An example applying the new JADN v2.0 inheritance features, loosely inspired by the [[CityGML](#citygml)] and [[CityJSON](#cityjson)] geographic modeling languages
+ - An example applying JADN inheritance features, loosely inspired by the [[CityGML](#citygml)] and [[CityJSON](#cityjson)] geographic modeling languages